buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcConstructionMgmtDomain/Types/IfcSubContractResourceTypeEnum.md

 # IfcSubContractResourceTypeEnum

-This enumeration is used to identify the primary purpose of a subcontract resource.
+This enumeration is used to identify the primary purpose of a subcontract resource.<!-- end of definition -->

 > HISTORY New enumeration in IFC4.

 ## Items